porsche-design-system/porsche-design-system/packages/storefront/src/pages/general/testing.md

 ## Visual Regression Testing

-For Visual Regression Testing, we recommend waiting for all network traffic to be finished.
+For Visual Regression Testing we recommend waiting for all network traffic to be finished.
 This should be handled by the Visual Regression Testing tools you use.